-In general, these plugins share a lot of similarities in terms of their feed options and layouts, but they also have some notable differences when it comes to user experience and more advanced options that are only available in Spotlight.
+These plugins share a few similarities in terms of their feed options and layouts, but they also have some notable differences when it comes to user experience and more advanced options that are only available in Spotlight.

 To help you pick the best WordPress Instagram plugin for your needs, we went hands-on with both plugins to create a detailed Spotlight vs Smash Balloon comparison.